oliverjam/jaredhill-v2/src/work/standard-bank.md

   role: Lead Product Designer
 ---

+{% callout %}

+A greenfield, ground-up digital rebuild of a corporate banking platform for Africa's largest bank, giving businesspeople a faster, easier and more transparent way to access banking services.

+{% endcallout %}

 ## Project Summary

 Standard Bank, the largest bank in Africa with a presence in 17 African countries, had been losing corporate clients rapidly, with feedback that their systems and processes were falling behind their competitors’.
 Myself and my team from Oliver Wyman were asked to help build a greenfield corporate banking platform that gave businesspeople faster, easier and more transparent way to access banking services.